 This Standard specifies requirements for tanned sheepskins and lambskins that are used for health care, medical and institutional uses.
 They are used to minimize the incidence, severity and duration of pressure ulcers ( bedsores and decubitus ulcers) by decreasing friction, pressure and humidity at the points of contact between the patient and the bed or chair.

-Our HiTemp UR Medical Sheepskins meet or exceed this Standard and have the following properties:
+Shear Comfort HiTemp UR Medical Sheepskins meet or exceed the Australian Medical Sheepskin Standard (AS4480.1 1998) and must have the following properties:

 There is very little scientific evidence that wool allergy exists.
 Allergies to wool are very rare and allergies due to dust mites and lanolin in the wool may be misinterpreted as wool allergies.
 Usually, wool responses are the pricking sensation caused by coarse wool - often experienced from the coarse wool used in sweaters.
 It is the ends of these coarse fibres that stick into you and cause the pricking response.